lmfit/uncertainties/doc/user_guide.rst

 Correlations between variables are automatically handled whatever the number of variables involved, and whatever the complexity of the calculation.
-Thus, each calculation result keeps track of how it is correlated to random variables.
 For example, when :data:`x` is the number with uncertainty defined above,

 >>> square = x**2
 >>> print square